 - Don’t forget who you are…what you stand for…where you come from.

-- Put yourself in someone else’s shoes that’s feeling lonely, ostracized, being made fun of.
+- Put yourself in someone else’s shoes that’s feeling lonely, ostracized, or being made fun of.

 - Respond with love when someone hurts you, or at the very least, walk away.